 Outlines the upgrade process for Snapshots in the Qumulo Core 2.5.0 version

 - Upgrading to Qumulo Core 2.5.0

 With the release of Qumulo Core 2.5.0, all Qumulo clusters now support snapshots.
 After the software upgrade, a scanner will run in the background to modify old files to the latest on-disk format.
 Once that process is complete, you will be able to take snapshots.

-When you first upgrade to 2.5.0, the Snapshots page in the UI will still look like this:
+When you first upgrade to 2.5.0, the Snapshots page in the Web UI displays a blue banner.

 Once the scanner is complete, refresh this page and the blue banner will go away.
 Your cluster is now ready to take snapshots.

 There have been several releases over the years where Qumulo has changed the way we store files on disk.
 With each of those releases, we included a “lazy upgrader” where old files are upgraded on the fly when they are read, rather than upgrading the entire file system at once.
 With the introduction of read-only snapshots, we need a way to ensure that reading an old file doesn’t require re-writing the data in a new format.

 The scanner goes through the entire file system, upgrading these old files one at a time.
 Files that were written in the latest format will need to be read but are not changed.